-In the context of international matters, the PILA provides for an exception to this rule as regards foreign law, which must be established ex officio.
-To the extent a Swiss court has to apply foreign law, the parties may be ordered to assist.
+In the context of international matters, the PILA provides for an exception to this rule as regards foreign law, which generally must be established ex officio, but the parties may be ordered to assist.
 For financial disputes, parties even bear the burden of proof as regards the content of foreign law.
 The application of provisions of foreign law is excluded if such application leads to a result that is incompatible with Swiss public policy.